akraemer007/andrewkraemer.party/_posts/2017-09-07-i-am-in-europe.md

 This is a blog post about me and what I’m doing.
 Right now, as the aforementioned title states, I am in Europe.
 I will be in Europe for a month.
 A month is a long time.
 I’m able to do this because I don’t have a job right now and because I am impulsive.

 A few months ago I made the decision to shake my life up a bit.
 I love Madison, but I always planned on being there for around two years.
 It was time for a change.
 I have a thousand-and-one reasons to move to Chicago, so I decided to move to Austin, Texas, instead.
-Comfortability, I have found, is overrated.
+Comfort, I have found, is overrated.

 In Austin, I’ll be doing a three-month intensive Data Science bootcamp.
 My goal is to become a data scientist and work in Austin after I finish the program.
 A data scientist who is someone who pretends to be able to predict the future with buzz-wordy tools and methods such as, “Machine Learning,” “Artificial Intelligence,” “Deep Learning,” and “Computers.” *Scientist* is in the job title, so I’m thinking that I might be able to wear a lab coat as part of my next gig.
 Here’s hoping.